 SMS Text Messaging: If you did not opt out, you will receive emergency notification via a text message on your cellphone.
 The Chief of Police, the Deputy Chief of Police, the Police Supervisor on duty, the Senior Police Dispatcher on duty, and the Director of Emergency Management, or designee, have the authority to create messages for this system.
-Police Dispatchers, the Associate Vice President for Communications and Public Affairs, the Director of Emergency Management, the Director of News and Information, the Emergency Management Logistics and Administration Specialist. the Emergency Management Plans and Programs Coordinator, the Emergency Management Training and Exercise Coordinator, and the Senior Communications Coordinator for News and Information have the authority to send messages using this system.

-Email: If you did not opt out, you will receive an email to any email account provided on your emergency contact information.
-If you do not have an email address, sign up for a free Knight's email account.
-The Chief of Police, the Deputy Chief of Police, the Police Supervisor on duty, the Senior Police Dispatcher on duty, and the Director of Emergency Management, or designee, have the authority to create messages for this system.
 Police Dispatchers, the Associate Vice President for Communications and Public Affairs, the Director of Emergency Management, the Director of News and Information, the Emergency Management Logistics and Administration Specialist, the Emergency Management Plans and Programs Coordinator, the Emergency Management Training and Exercise Coordinator, and the Senior Communications Coordinator for News and Information have the authority to send messages using this system.

+Email: If you did not opt out, you will receive an email to any email account provided on your emergency HEARO Radios: These desktop radios have been placed contact information.
+If you do not have an email throughout the UCF campus and allow Emergency address, sign up for a free Knight's email account.
+The Management to be able to send scrolling text to them Chief of Police, the Deputy Chief of Police, the Police during an emergency.
+The Chief of Police, the Deputy Supervisor on duty, the Senior Police Dispatcher on Chief of Police, the Police Supervisor on duty, the duty, and the Director of Emergency Management, or Senior Police Dispatcher on duty, and the Director of designee, have the authority to create messages for this Emergency Management, or designee, have the authority system.
+Police Dispatchers, the Associate Vice President to create messages for this system.
+The Director of for Communications and Public Affairs, the Director Emergency Management, the Emergency Management of Emergency Management, the Director of News and Logistics and Administration Specialist, the Emergency Information, the Emergency Management Logistics and Management Plans and Programs Coordinator, and Administration Specialist, the Emergency Management the Emergency Management Training and Exercise Plans and Programs Coordinator, the Emergency Coordinator have the authority to send messages using Management Training and Exercise Coordinator, and this system.

+the Senior Communications Coordinator for News and Information have the authority to send messages using this system.